Ochiponu-Awodi/Awodi-Quizzical/README.md

 # Quizzical : Scrimba last project from learn React for begiginners course.
-I made mine unique by changing the style and adding floating bubbles with my brand name i haven't made it compatible with a mobile device, it isn't necessary yet.
+I made mine unique by changing the style and adding floating bubbles with my brand name, i haven't made it compatible with a mobile device, it isn't necessary yet.
 I'll paste the screenshots below.